The Environment and Climate Change Law Review: South Korea

-On the other hand, the Chemicals Control Act regulates the usage of such chemical substances once they have been introduced to the domestic market.
+Conversely, the Chemicals Control Act regulates the usage of such chemical substances once they have been introduced to the domestic market.
 Specifically, the manufacture, keeping, storage, transport and use of chemical substances (collectively, handling) require a business permit and handling facility in accordance with the specifications set forth in the Chemicals Control Act.

 Lastly, K-BPR was promulgated in 2018 and came into effect in 2019.
-This Act, which is substantially similar to the EU Biocidal Products Regulation, imposes safety and labelling standards for certain consumer chemical products and requires manufacturers and importers of biocidal products to obtain prior approval for the biocides from the MOE.
+K-BPR, which is substantially similar to the EU Biocidal Products Regulation, imposes safety and labelling standards for certain consumer chemical products and requires manufacturers and importers of biocidal products to obtain prior approval for the biocides from the MOE.

 iv Solid and hazardous waste

 Under the Waste Control Act, the term 'waste' is defined as 'materials such as garbage, burnt refuse, sludge, waste oil, waste acid, waste alkali and carcasses of animals, which have become no longer useful for human life or business activities'.
-The Act categorises waste into two main categories and provides a differentiated management system for each category: industrial waste and household waste.
+The Water Control Act categorises waste into two main categories and provides a differentiated management system for each category: industrial waste and household waste.

 Any business operator that discharges (i.e., generates) industrial waste must report the type and amount of the waste it discharges to the relevant local authority.
-The operator discharging the waste must treat the waste directly or have it treated by someone with a licence to manage a waste treatment business or operate a waste treatment facility.
+The operator must treat the waste directly or have it treated by someone with a licence to manage a waste treatment business or operate a waste treatment facility.
 It is illegal to conduct waste treatment business without the requisite permit from the MOE or the relevant local authority.
 It is also illegal to dispose of waste in an area that is not prepared for waste collection by the local authority and to fill or incinerate waste in a waste treatment facility not licensed or registered.
 Such unlawful dumping of industrial wastes is subject to criminal penalties.
 Local authorities are in charge of household waste, and unlawful dumping of household waste is subject to administrative fines.

 v Contaminated land